 This is where a guy is shown to be actively put off by a girl's aggressive pursuit of him.
 Conversely, if she were more shy and modest about her feelings, he would like her more.
 The use of this normally implies that men want to be the ones to chase and pursue a relationship, and hate it when it looks like, for any moment, this is not the case.
-To put it simply: A man wants to catch a woman; not be caught.
-This idea, especially when pounded into the viewer's heads as true or "right," has heavy Unfortunate Implications.
+To put it simply: a man wants to catch a woman; not be caught.

 On the other hand, it may be that the girl comes on too strong for the guy, who might otherwise return her affections.
 If the girl is a yandere, then running away as fast as possible is understandable.

 Compare with No Guy Wants an Amazon, where the man feels threatened because the girl is physically more intimidating (overlap between the two is common).